dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 `gzip` | Yes (default) | GZip file format
 `identity` | Yes | "No encoding" identifier: The response must not be encoded.
-`pack200-gzip` | No | Network Transfer Format for Java Archives `*` | Yes | Any available content coding not explicitly requested
+`pack200-gzip` | No | Network Transfer Format for Java Archives `*` | Yes | Any available content encoding not explicitly requested

 For more information, see the [IANA Official Content Coding List](http://www.iana.org/assignments/http-parameters/http-parameters.xml#http-content-coding-registry).

 The middleware is capable of reacting to quality value (qvalue, `q`) weighting when sent by the client.
 For more information, see [RFC 7231: Accept-Encoding](https://tools.ietf.org/html/rfc7231#section-5.3.4).

-Most compression algorithms are subject to a tradeoff between the speed that they can compress a response and the effectiveness of the compression. *Effectiveness* in this context means the smallest possible size.
+Most compression algorithms are subject to a tradeoff between compression speed and the effectiveness of the compression. *Effectiveness* in this context means the smallest possible size, which is also referred to as the most *optimal* compression.
 The middleware defaults to the fastest compression level, which might not produce the most efficient compression.
 If the most efficient compression is desired, the middleware can be configured for optimal compression.

 The headers involved in requesting, sending, caching, and receiving compressed content are described below.